Environmental Health Perspectives

 Conclusions: Our findings suggest that breastfed infants have lower arsenic exposure than formula-fed infants, and that both formula powder and drinking water can be sources of exposure for U.S. infants.

 Carignan, Courtney C.; Cottingham, Kathryn L.; Jackson, Brian P.; Farzan, Shohreh F.; Gandolfi, A Jay; Punshon, Tracy; Folt, Carol L.; and Karagas, Margaret R., "Estimated Exposure to Arsenic in Breastfed and Formula-Fed Infants in a United States Cohort" (2015).
-Open Dartmouth: Faculty Open Access Scholarship.
+Dartmouth Scholarship.
 3727.